LDRMoliner/deep_learning_annotator/README.md

 ## 📖 Example Usage

+As the model was too heavy for GitHub, download it from the following [link](https://upvehueus-my.sharepoint.com/:f:/g/personal/mmolina030_ikasle_ehu_eus/IgD4ezvep7UdS6Iq4TJdvpggAZkFMV9Hi_OUma_vp5GLCvM?e=yJiIGg) and add it to the root folder.

 This example demonstrates how to use the fine-tuned LoRA adapter with **vLLM** to process a Basque text and extract structured metadata.

 ```python